-Genre: Modernist, Soviet architecture, former USSR
+Genre: Stalinist Empire style, Soviet architecture, former USSR

 Did you know?… We also have an Instagram account and Facebook page that are dedicated to all things Architectonic.
 Join our community for daily photos of Brutalist architecture, Soviet memorials, abandoned buildings, classic modernism and gargantuan monuments.
 Just click on the links below.